 - 1. The definition of consideration as given in section 2(d) makes that proposition clear.
-According to the definition, when at the desire of the promisor, the promisee or any other person does something such an act is consideration. - 2.
-Consideration can be offered by the promisee or a third-party only at the request or desire of the promisor.
-If an action is initiated at the desire of the third-party, it is not a consideration. - 3.
+According to the definition, when at the desire of the promisor, the an act is Consideration. - 2.
+Consideration can be offered by the promisee or a third-party only at the request or desire of the promisor, If an action is initiated at the desire of the third-party, it is not a consideration. - 3.
 If you look at the definition of consideration according to section 2 (d) of the Indian Contract Act.
-1872, it explicitly states the phrase 'promisee or any other person..'
-This essentially means that in India, consideration may move from the promise to any other person.
+1872, it explicitly states the phrase 'promisee or any other persones This essentially means that in India, consideration may move from the promise to any other person.
 However, it is important to note that there can be a stranger to consideration but not a stranger to the contract.